GitMubarak/wp-display-faq/readme.txt

 5. Select downloaded wp-display-faq.zip and click on "Install Now" button
 6. Activate the plugin

 == Frequently Asked Questions ==

 = I have installed the plugin.
 What next? =

 Please go to Admin -> WP FAQs menu and Add your FAQs.
 Copy the Shorcode [wp_display_faq] and use it in any page.

+= How Can I Display FAQs From a Category? =

+Go to “FAQ Categories” and add your Category first.

+Now create a FAQ item and assign that item to a FAQ Categories available at right side panel.

+Now you need to insert the shortcode <b>[wp_display_faq category="Category Name"]</b> at any page through TinyMCE editor.

+= How Can I Display FAQs With Certain Numbers? =

+You need to apply that shortcode <b>[wp_display_faq display=5]</b> to display only 5 FAQs.

 == Screenshots ==